EGI-Federation/documentation/content/en/users/online-storage/object-storage/_index.md

-only the space used is accounted, you can access the data from any location (from any VM running at any EGI provider or even from other cloud providers or from your own laptop/browser), you can expose the data via external portals (using HTTP as transport protocols), you can set access control lists per container and even make the data publicly available.
+only the space used is accounted, you can access the data from any location (from any VM running at any EGI provider or even from other cloud providers or from your own laptop/browser), you can expose the data via external portals (using HTTP as transport protocol), you can set access control lists per container and even make the data publicly available.
 On the other hand, data is accessed via a API requests, thus integration with existing applications may require a change to the application logic.